-The Board of Directors reviews and agrees policies for managing each of these risks which are summarised below
+The Board of Directors reviews and agrees policies for managing each of these risks which are summarised below.

-Market risk
+Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market prices comprise four types of risk: interest rate risk, currency risk, commodity price risk and other price risk, such as equity price risk.
-Financial instruments affected by market risk include loans and borrowings.risk include loans and borrowings.
+Financial instruments affected by market risk include loans and borrowings.